PLAUSIBLE PHOTOGRAPH OF JOSEPH SMITH

-The opinions on this website are solely expressive of the owner, and is not of scientific origin.
-Research and opinions are by the owner of the photograph, herself, over the course of several years of study.
-Please read full report below, or specific sections by clicking the words above.
+Research and opinions are by the owner of the photograph, over the course of several years of study.

-Note- computer versions of this website are more up-to date than mobile versions, mobile version sometimes glitches.
+Please Note: computer versions of this website are more up-to date than mobile versions, the mobile version glitches quite often.

 Benjamin Franklin Johnson